percona/pxb-docs/docs/create-gtid-replica.md

 Set the `gtid_purged` variable to the `GTID` from `xtrabackup_binlog_info`.
 Then, update the information about the source node and, finally, start the replica.

+### Before 8.0.22

-Run the following commands on the replica if you are using a version before 8.0.22:
+Run the following commands on
+the replica if you are using a version before 8.0.22:

 ```{.bash data-prompt="#"}